-Per the “transparency” question (#2 above), what role does the TMCH Provider (front-end) play in “servicing” the private services?
+What role does the TMCH Provider (front-end) play in “servicing” the private services?
 For example:

 What website and webinar services is the TMCH Provider providing?

 What support to TM Owners and Registrants is the TMCH Providing?

 Are these services separated from the ICANN-mandated and supported services, and if so, how?